Adopted at Camosun! The first comprehensive, peer-reviewed open access textbook for biological anthropology courses. Used in ANTH 260

 Communication for Business Professionals - Canadian Editionhis books provides a comprehensive, integrated approach to the study and application of written and oral business communication to serve both student and professor.
 The text includes a number of features such as learning objectives, exercises, real world examples, key terms, and post-chapter assessments.This text is adapted from Business Communication for Success.
 This 2018 adaptation has significantly reduced the size and scope of the original publication and added Canadian examples.
 This open textbook is designed in 12 chapters featuring a spectrum of current and relevant Canadian business communication topics.

 Web Literacy for Student Fact-CheckersThis is an unabashedly practical guide for the student fact-checker.
 It supplements generic information literacy with the specific web-based techniques that can get you closer to the truth on the web more quickly.
 We will show you how to use date filters to find the source of viral content, how to assess the reputation of a scientific journal in less than five seconds, and how to see if a tweet is really from the famous person you think it is or from an impostor.
-We’ll show you how to find pages that have been deleted, figure out who paid for the web site you’re looking at, and whether the weather portrayed in that viral video actual matches the weather in that location on that day.
+We’ll show you how to find pages that have been deleted, figure out who paid for the website you’re looking at, and whether the weather portrayed in that viral video actual matches the weather in that location on that day.
 We’ll show you how to check a Wikipedia page for recent vandalism, and how to search the text of almost any printed book to verify a quote.
 We’ll teach you to parse URLs and scan search result blurbs so that you are more likely to get to the right result on the first click.
 And we’ll show you how to avoid baking confirmation bias into your search terms.
 In other words, we’ll teach you web literacy by showing you the unique opportunities and pitfalls of searching for truth on the web.
 Crazy, right?

 Professional Communications OER (4 Modules)This Open Educational Resource (OER), developed by Olds College is collaboration with the Government of Alberta, is a series of modules intended for use in Higher Education courses or by independent learners.
 This resource is useful for instructors whose courses cover introductory communication skills, workplace communication, technical communication, or business writing.
 It contains four modules (Foundations, Writing, Presentations, and Interpersonal), each with its own lesson plans, assessments, and supporting materials.
 Below, you will find online access to the entire series, plus an instructor overview of the modules.
 For the PDF and editable files, and instructor resources for each individual module, select the FIND links below.